Lawkay1/downtime_monitor/README.md

 *   website/create: POST To add websites to be watched
 *   website/addmail/\<int:weburl\_id>: POST To add as many mails as you want: These emails will be linked to your website
 *    website/logs/: GET To retrieve data of a particular website (returned in JSON format)
+*   auth/create: POST For user creation
+*   auth/jwt/create: This is to generate a jwt token based on your login credentials.